 Students in Grades 7-12 are eligible to enter the program if they either self identify as Indigenous, First Nations, Metis or Inuit and/or have Indigenous status.
 Students in grade 12 must not have completed more than the first four months of the school year.
 Preference is given to students in remote communities where other mentorships do not exist.

-Mentee applications are now open on a rolling basis.
-Apply here.
+Mentee applications are now closed.

 What role do Community Members play?